ReactForBeginners/exercise2-itunesapi/README.md

 ## Stretch goals:

-If you finish up early, do the following streatch goals:
+If you finish up before the deadline, use the remaining time to add the following:

 * **Save item**
 The ability save items in the search results to another list.

-*
+* **Inline styles**
+Style the app using Reacts [inline styles.](https://facebook.github.io/react/tips/inline-styles.html)